jneug/typst-mantys/template/manual.typ

   description: "Helpers to build manuals for Typst packages.", repository:"https://github.com/jneug/typst-mantys",

-  /// Uncomment to load the above package information
+  /// Uncomment one of the following lines to load the above
-  /// directly from the typst.toml file
+  /// package information directly from the typst.toml file
   // ..toml("typst.toml"),
+  // ..toml-info(read)  // reads from "../typst.toml"

   title: "Manual title",
   // subtitle: "Tagline",